 4. Wash your clothes, towel, and bedspread in hot water and dry them in good sunlight.

-5. Eat healthy food, keep your body weight ideal for your height because being overweight or undernourished leads to reduced immunity which increases the chances of acquiring a fungal infection.
+5. Eat healthy food, keep your body weight ideal for your height because being overweight or underweight leads to reduced immunity which increases the chances of acquiring a fungal infection.

-6. If you are diabetic, check your blood sugar level frequently and make sure your blood sugars are within the normal range because uncontrolled blood sugar is a risk factor for fungal infection.
+6. If you have diabetes, check your blood sugar level frequently and make sure your blood sugars are within the normal range because uncontrolled blood sugar is a risk factor for fungal infection.

 7. Ask if any of your family members have a similar fungal infection.
 If so, encourage them to take treatment.

 9. Always complete the full course of medications prescribed by your dermatologist.
-Incomplete treatment results in recurrence of fungal infection which is more resistant to treatment.
+Incomplete treatment can result in the recurrence of fungal infection, which is more resistant to treatment.

 1. Do not scratch.
 Scratching makes the rash worse.
 Ask your dermatologist to prescribe anti-itching medicine.

-2. Do not wear synthetic clothes, tight-fitting jeans which do not allow air to flow through them and do not wear wet inner clothes.
-Do not wear inners while at home, just allow air to flow freely through the affected part.
+2. Do not wear synthetic clothes, tight-fitting jeans that do not allow air to flow through them, and wet inner clothes.
+Do not wear inners while at home.
+Just allow air to flow freely through the affected part.

-3. Do not share your personal items such as clothes, towel, soap, or comb with your family members or friends.
+3. Do not share your personal items such as clothes, towels, soap, or comb with your family members or friends.

 4. Do not use over-the-counter (OTC) medications for ringworm.
-Most of these OTC creams contain steroid in them, which gives faster relief from itching but they make the ringworm spread to a larger area and also make the routine treatment insufficient.
+Most of these OTC creams contain steroids, which give faster relief from itching, but they make the ringworm spread to a larger area and make the routine treatment insufficient.

 5. Do not use home remedies such as garlic paste to get rid of ringworm.
 This could burn your skin and leave a permanent scar.